metio/terraform-provider-k8s/docs/data-sources/apps_gitlab_com_runner_v1beta2_manifest.md

 Required:

 - `name` (String) Name is the name given to the custom Pod Spec
-- `patch_type` (String) The strategy the runner uses to apply the specified changes to the PodSpec object generated by GitLab Runner.The accepted values are merge, json, and strategic (default value).
+- `patch_type` (String) The strategy the runner uses to apply the specified changes to the PodSpec object generated by GitLab Runner.
+The accepted values are merge, json, and strategic (default value).

 Optional:

-- `patch` (String) A JSON or YAML format string that describes the changes which must be appliedto the final PodSpec object before it is generated.You cannot set the patch_path and patch in the same pod_spec configuration, otherwise an error occurs.
+- `patch` (String) A JSON or YAML format string that describes the changes which must be applied to the final PodSpec object before it is generated.
+You cannot set the patch_path and patch in the same pod_spec configuration, otherwise an error occurs.
-- `patch_file` (String) Path to the file that defines the changes to apply to the final PodSpec object before it is generated.The file must be a JSON or YAML file.You cannot set the patch_path and patch in the same pod_spec configuration, otherwise an error occurs.
+- `patch_file` (String) Path to the file that defines the changes to apply to the final PodSpec object before it is generated.
+The file must be a JSON or YAML file.
+You cannot set the patch_path and patch in the same pod_spec configuration, otherwise an error occurs.

 <a id="nestedatt--spec--s3"></a>